dmuino/HMFields/README.md

 * A PACE: Average pace.

-Bottom of the screen shows the remaining battery as percentage.
+Bottom of the screen shows the time and a remaining battery icon:

+* green: remaining battery > 40%
+* yellow: between 25% and 40%
+* red: under 25%